WhemS/Node-RED-Flows/README.md

 # Node-RED-Flows
-All my shared Node-RED Flows
+All my shared Node-RED Flows, more to come in the comming months.

 ## Resol KM2
 This flow is a direct communication with the RESOL KM2 module to read all the temperature sensors and outputs.